zilliztech/zdoc/docs/byoc/faqs/faq-resource-planning.md

 The "Cost-optimized Compute Unit" provides the same large capacity as the "Capacity-optimized" option, but at a lower cost with reduced search performance.
 This option is ideal for budget-conscious projects that need ample storage without high-performance demands.

 For more details, see [Select the Right CU](./cu-types-explained).

-### How can I downgrade from Enterprise plan to Standard plan?{#how-can-i-downgrade-from-enterprise-plan-to-standard-plan}

-You can downgrade your plan by deleting your enterprise plan clusters and creating new clusters in the standard plan.

-If you want to ensure a smooth transition between plans with data retained, you can[ submit a request](https://support.zilliz.com/hc/en-us).
-We can downgrade the plan for you as well.

 ### How can I save costs on using Zilliz Cloud if I have a limited budget?{#how-can-i-save-costs-on-using-zilliz-cloud-if-i-have-a-limited-budget}